michaelcarter/mixpanel-data-export-js/README.md

 Introduction
 ------------

-Simply put, this is a coffeescript class that makes [Mixpanel's data export API](https://mixpanel.com/docs/api-documentation/data-export-api#libs-js) easy to use.
+Simply put, this is a class that makes [Mixpanel's data export API](https://mixpanel.com/docs/api-documentation/data-export-api#libs-js) easy to use.
 Simply instantiate the class with your API secret and key and then make calls to api methods and get objects back.
 A NPM is also provided for noders.

-If you don't use coffeescript, I've put the source through [js2coffee](http://js2coffee.org/) for a Javascript version, and also provided a minified Javascript version.
-These should work in exactly the same way.

 NPM Note
 ----------------------